 [Motion #98, [1] and 178]

-In a COBF transmission, the maximum number of spatial streams given to one user will be 2.
+In a Co-BF transmission, the maximum number of spatial streams given to one user will be 2.

 [Motion #114, [1] and 184]

-For the maximum number of spatial streams supported for reception of sounding NDP in UHR and the maximum total number of streams (across all users) supported for reception in UHR DL MU-MIMO and COBF PPDUs:
+For the maximum number of spatial streams supported for reception of sounding NDP in UHR and the maximum total number of streams (across all users) supported for reception in UHR DL MU-MIMO and Co-BF PPDUs:

 4 is mandatory except for a non-AP STA with 20 MHz-Only Limited Capabilities Support subfield equal to 1.

-8 is optional for DL MU-MIMO and sounding NDP (Note: More than 4 is not allowed for COBF PPDUs
+8 is optional for DL MU-MIMO and sounding NDP (Note: More than 4 is not allowed for Co-BF PPDUs

 [Motion #115, [1] and 185]

-The COBF PPDU’s GI+LTF support and signaling is as follows:
+The Co-BF PPDU’s GI+LTF support and signaling is as follows:

 Support of following GI+LTF combinations to be mandatory at both AP and STA